 Costner began to pursue acting after college, inspired by an encounter with the actor, Richard Burton, who encouraged Costner to chase his longtime, secret dream.
 Costner made it to Hollywood the hard way: acting classes, odd jobs, auditions, and very little money.
 Costner's work paid off though, and soon, after a brief stint in a film in 1974, began to break into acting full-time in the 1980s.

 Technically, Costner made his feature film debut in the film "Sizzle Beach, U.S.A.", which was filmed in the winter of 1978 to 1979.
 However, it was not released until 1981, and then re-released again in 1986.
-This had led many to think that Costner's first feature film as "The Touch" (1983).
+This led many to think that Costner's first feature film was 1983's "The Touch".
 In 1983, he also appeared in the films "Table for Five" and "Testament", and featured in a commercial for Apple promoting the Lisa desktop computer model.
 In 1985 he worked on numerous projects, including a starring role in director Lawrence Kasdan's film "Silverado", and the films "Fandango" and "American Flyers".

 "The Untouchables" was not Costner's only film in 1987; he also starred in the thriller "No Way Out" that year.
 The following years, his performance in "Bull Durham" (1988) and "Field of Dreams" (1989) helped to solidify and secure his status as an A-list actor.
 He partnered with producer Jim Wilson in 1990, and they formed the production company Tig Productions.
 The company's first project was the epic film "Dances with Wolves" (1990), which, as previously mentioned, Costner both directed and starred in.
 That year Costner also starred in the film "Revenge" (1990).